-The following are permitted activities in the Rural C zone:
+The following are permitted activities in the Rural CGeneral zone:

 - a.
+Rural activities.

-Rural activities. - b.
+- b.
 Home Occupation

 - c.
 Farm stays for up to five people

 - d.
 Signs

 - e.
-Retail activities less than 75m2 gross floor area that are ancillary to any permitted activity.
+Retail activities not exceeding less than 75m2 gross floor area that are ancillary to any permitted activity.

 - f.
 Conservation works.

 - g.
 One dwelling per 1 hectares site area.

 - h.
+One dwelling on a site of less than 1 hectare but at least 5000m site area, created by a subdivision consent granted on or before the Operative date of this rule1st May 2014.

-Network utilities as provided by District Wide Rule 10.1 Utilities.
+- i.
+Network utilities as provided permitted by District Wide Rule 10.1 Utilities.

+- j.
+Residential activities excluding residential care facilities